tanyagupta/codeblogs/README.md

 # codeblogs
-This repo contains blog text, code snippets and github howtos
+This repo contains blog text for code, code snippets and github howtos.